digineo/texd-ruby/README.md

 ```

 Note: In order to run the tests against the latest `rails/main` commit, you
-need to have Ruby 3.1+ installed.
+need to have Ruby 3.2+ installed.
 To run the tests against all released Rails
 versions, Ruby 2.7 currently suffices.

+I'd recommend running `USE_DOCKER=1 make test-all` to run against all minimally
+supported Ruby versions in Docker containers.
+This obviously requires Docker to
+be installed.

 ## Contributing